 - DL 965

 - Social security card, medicare card, or U.S. Armed Forces ID card

 - DD 214 – Certificate of Release or Discharge from Active Duty (Veterans)

-You must complete a Commercial Driver License Application (DL 44C/eDL44C).
+A CDL is required in California to operate large trucks and buses.
+You must complete a Commercial Driver’s License Application (DL 44C/eDL44C).

 Are you a veteran?
 You may be eligible for benefits.